Professor Elise Richman received a Thomas Davis Teaching Award.

-During the week of March 19th, 2012, please look out for an installation project by students enrolled in Art 282: Beginning Printmaking.
-The project will predominantly take place in the Wheelock Student Union, near the Info Center.
-This collaborative project is related to the Hide/Seek exhibition at the Tacoma Art Museum and it draws on themes found in the work of David Wojnarowicz and Felix-Gonzales-Torres.
-Viewers will be able to take a part of the work with them.
-Students will demonstrate the technique used for this project, screenprinting, in the Student Union on Wednesday, March 21, 2012 from 9:30 AM to 12:00PM.
-Students who have collaborated on the project include Louise Blake, Caitlin Bovard, Carolyn Corl, Sarah Gulian, Elizabeth Hughes, Emily Johnston, Emily Menk, Steffen Minner, Jennie Noreen, Chris Putnam, Jill Sanford, Erin Wheary, and Emma de Vries.
+During the week of March 19th, 2012, students enrolled in Art 282: Beginning Printmaking exhibited an installation project.
+The project took place in the Wheelock Student Union, near the Info Center.
+This collaborative project related to the Hide/Seek exhibition at the Tacoma Art Museum and it drew on themes found in the work of David Wojnarowicz and Felix-Gonzales-Torres.
+Viewers were able to take a part of the work with them.
+Students demonstrated the technique of screenprinting in the Student Union.
+Students who collaborated on the project: Louise Blake, Caitlin Bovard, Carolyn Corl, Sarah Gulian, Elizabeth Hughes, Emily Johnston, Emily Menk, Steffen Minner, Jennie Noreen, Chris Putnam, Jill Sanford, Erin Wheary, and Emma de Vries.
 Their professor is Janet Marcavage, Printmaking.
-This project is supported by the Civic Scholarship Initiative and the Art Department.
+This project was supported by the Civic Scholarship Initiative and the Art Department.
 For images and more

 Professor Linda Williams, Art History, and her colleague Professor John Lear, History and Latin American Studies, presented a paper, "Rina Lazo: Beyond Diego Rivera and the Taller de Gráfica Popular," on February 25, 2012 in Los Angeles, at the annual conference of the College Art Association, in a session titled Agents of Social Change: Women Artists and Women Patrons in Postrevolutionary Mexico.